-Ralph manages autonomous Claude sessions that run for hours or days without operator attention.
+Ralph manages long-running provider sessions that run for hours or days without operator attention.
 Safety floors are the set of non-negotiable guardrails that keep those sessions from damaging the repo, the operator’s machine, or the broader state of the world.
 This page documents each floor and the narrow, deliberate ways to opt into more aggressive behavior.

 The floors¶